yuan-12138/Intercostal-US-RL/README.md

-# Intercostal-US-RL
-Autonomous Path Planning for Intercostal Robotic Ultrasound Imaging Using Reinforcement Learning
+# Autonomous Path Planning for Intercostal Robotic Ultrasound Imaging Using Reinforcement Learning

 The codes will be made publicly available after acceptance.